serverless/dashboard/docs/product/upgrade-guide.md

 ### Why is this a breaking change?

-The new version of Serverless Console no longer depends on the Serverless Framework to add the Lambda extension via Layers to your lambda functions.
+We are changing how Serverless Console integrates with AWS to improve performance and broaden the scope of observable resources.
+This means the new version of Serverless Console no longer depends on the Serverless Framework to add the Lambda extension via Layers to your lambda functions.

 ## Can I keep using Serverless Console?